This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Grades of Cement”.

-Explanation: The details and specifications regarding manufacture of 33 grade OPC is mentioned in IS 269.
+Explanation: The details and specifications regarding the manufacture of 33 grade OPC are mentioned in IS 269.
 It says that after burning, only certain element like gypsum, water, performance enhancers, colouring agent can be added.
 More raw material-clay cannot be added.

-Explanation: Performance improvers includes fly ash, slag, rice husk, ash, etc. These can be added in quantity of 5% by mass as per Table 1 given in IS 269.
+Explanation: Performance improvers include fly ash, slag, rice husk, ash, etc. These can be added in quantity of 5% by mass as per Table 1 given in IS 269.

 Sanfoundry Global Education & Learning Series – Basic Civil Engineering.

 To practice all areas of Basic Civil Engineering, here is complete set of 1000+ Multiple Choice Questions and Answers.